BraianNunes/import_certificate_as_trusted/README.md

 # How to install a keystore on JKD
 1. Export your certified through firefox and save it with .cer extension.

-2. Go to the directory containing the public key certificate file Example.cer.
-(You should actually already be there, since this lesson assumes that you stay in a single directory throughout.)
+2. Go to JDK certificates directory.
+Example: /Library/Java/JavaVirtualMachines/jdk1.8.0_181.jdk/Contents/Home/jre/lib/security

 3. Type the following command on one line: